SNodeC/snode.c/docs/ai/openai/codex/backend-core.md

 `codex/item-without-id` extension fallback.
-Unknown events, or malformed future item events that cannot identify an owning thread and turn, remain observable as bounded `CodexExtensionReceived` records with their original method or deliberate extension name, payload, and optional decoding error.
+Unknown events, or malformed future item events that cannot identify an owning thread and turn, remain observable as bounded `CodexExtensionReceived` records with their original method or deliberate extension name, payload, optional decoding error, and structured forward-compatibility or protocol-warning classification.
 They do not fail the backend and are not silently discarded.

 The immutable public snapshot retains the newest 64 extension records under stricter frontend-safe bounds: 1 KiB of UTF-8 method, 32 KiB of serialized